• Form

 a.
 Termination by Counsel.

 11. Total Agreement.
-This Agreement represents the total agreement between Client and Counsel regarding attorneys’ fees and litigation expenses and other terms involving representation of Client by Counsel.
+This Agreement represents the total agreement between Client and Counsel regarding attorneys’ fees and costs and other terms involving representation of Client by Counsel.
 Any modifications, additions, or other changes to this Agreement shall be made only in writing and signed by Client and authorized representatives of Counsel.

-13. Governing Law.
+12. Governing Law.
 This Agreement shall be governed by the laws of the State of Florida.

 {firstName} {lastName}